altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "More like a...
 Memory"
 "Isn’t that just a ghost?"
-"He’s not made of ectoplasma...
+"He’s not made of ectoplasm...
 Is that something that exists?"
 *She turned to Rossin, who shook his head.*
 "Yeah, that’s not even a thing"